carsonoid/adventofcode22/go-2-java-notes.md

 # I hate that you can use `==` to compare strings even though you shouldn't

 The compiler is more than happy to let you compare strings with `==` even though it won't work in many/most cases.

+# How do I write unit tests?

+Step 1: Pick a dependency system
+Step 2: Pick a testing framework
+Step 3: Finally write some tests

+# I hate that I have to manually `break` out of switch cases

+In my experience, a followthrough between cases it actually much less common than wanting to hit a single case.